mobilemindtec/gulp-builder/README.md

 GulpBuilder
 ===========

-Script para build de sass, coffe, jade e handlebars
+Script to build sass, coffe, jade and handlebars

+run gulp to build all

+run gulp watch to auto build mode